Geomagnetically Induced Current (GIC)

 Download the GIC Quick Start Guide, sample cases, and free demo version of Simulator.

-New: Simulator GIC now supports automatic application of Earth resistivity and geomagnetic latitude scaling per NERC TPL-007-1
+Simulator GIC supports automatic application of Earth resistivity and geomagnetic latitude scaling per NERC TPL-007-4

 The GMD threat is real.
 A 1989 event caused widespread outages on the Hydro Quebec system, but this event was much smaller and less intense than a 1921 event that occurred prior to widespread electrification.
 If such a super storm strikes today’s power grids, outages and equipment damage could be unprecedented.
 A February 2012 NERC report contains several recommendations, including development of procedures and training for managing the effects of GMD events and enhancement of simulation tools and models to support the ongoing study of GMD impacts.